george-hawkins/uart-over-wifi/README.md

 One such is the HC-12 - a 433MHz module with an advertised range of 1km and maximum rate of 115,200 bps.
 It uses a SiLabs [Si4463](https://www.silabs.com/wireless/proprietary/ezradiopro-sub-ghz-ics/device.si4463) radio module in combination with a STMicroelectronics [STM8S003F3](https://www.st.com/en/microcontrollers-microprocessors/stm8s003f3.html) MCU.

-You can find many YouTube videos (like this [one](https://www.youtube.com/watch?v=vqRqtgvltOI)) and web pages (like [this](https://www.instructables.com/Long-Range-18km-Arduino-to-Arduino-Wireless-Commun/) and [this](https://www.allaboutcircuits.com/projects/understanding-and-implementing-the-hc-12-wireless-transceiver-module/)) explaining how to use it.
+You can find many YouTube videos (like [this](https://www.youtube.com/watch?v=0zOTvB0T5fY), [this](https://www.youtube.com/watch?v=DGRPqeacJns) and [this](https://www.youtube.com/watch?v=vqRqtgvltOI)) and web pages (like [this](https://www.instructables.com/Long-Range-18km-Arduino-to-Arduino-Wireless-Commun/) and [this](https://www.allaboutcircuits.com/projects/understanding-and-implementing-the-hc-12-wireless-transceiver-module/)) explaining how to use it.

 There are many randomly maintained and translated versions of HC Tech's own manual for the HC-12 floating around but HC Tech do provide their own [English manual](https://www.hc01.com/downloads/HC-12%20english%20datasheets.pdf) which seems to cover everything needed.